Neoteroi/BlackSheep-Docs/docs/client.md

 that are executed in order, at every request-response cycle and enable manipulation of incoming requests and outgoing responses.
-Middlewares support interruption of the chain: that is, returning an HTTP response without firing all handlers in the chain, for example to return HTTP 401 Unauthorized when applying an authentication strategy.
+Middlewares support interruption of the chain: that is, returning an HTTP response without firing all handlers in the chain, for example, to return HTTP 401 Unauthorized when applying an authentication strategy.
 The HTTP client can benefit from the same design pattern, and this is supported in BlackSheep.